 Stuxnet and International Law

 US officials have consistently stated that they believe that cyberspace is not a “law-free zone,” but one where international law applies.
 In 2012, for example, Harold Koh, then-legal advisor for the State Department, said in a speech at Cyber Command that while other countries question “whether existing bodies of international law apply to the cutting edge issues presented by the internet,” the United States government has “made clear our view that established principles of international law do apply in cyberspace.”
-PDD-20 states that defensive and offensive cyber operations conducted under the directive must be “consistent with its [United States government’s] obligations under international law, including with regard to matters of sovereignty and neutrality, and, as applicable, the law of armed conflict.”
+PDD-20 states that defensive and offensive cyber operations conducted under the directive must be “consistent with [the United States government’s] obligations under international law, including with regard to matters of sovereignty and neutrality, and, as applicable, the law of armed conflict.”

 As Catherine Lotrionte points out in her article for this volume, there are three bodies of international law governing cyberspace: the norm of nonintervention, the laws governing the use of force (jus ad bellum), and the laws governing the conduct of armed conflict (jus in bello).
 Article 2(4) of the UN Charter prohibits threat or use of force against states while Article 51 allows for individual or collective self-defense if an armed attack occurs.
 The legality of Stuxnet thus revolves around definitions of self-defense, use of force, and armed attacks.
 These definitions are contested for traditional kinetic conflicts, and their application to cyberspace is likewise subject to political and legal wrangling.